Vibrant Sculpture Adds Dash of Flair to Valley Court Park

 The 12-foot-high sculpture entitled “Lemon Grass,” created by Holt artist Dane Porter, now stands at the entrance to Valley Court Park.
 (Photos by Raymond Holt)

-The unveiling of the City of East Lansing’s first project funded by donations to its “Percent for Art” program Sunday at Valley Court Park was, by most accounts, a 100 percent success.
-In short, the initial investment appears to be have been very well spent.
+The unveiling of the City of East Lansing’s first project funded by its “Percent for Art” program Sunday at Valley Court Park was, by most accounts, a 100 percent success.
+Proponents believe the initial investment to be have been very well spent.

-The city commissioned Dane Porter, 23, of Holt to construct a $50,000 sculpture he named "Lemon Grass" because of the manner in which the blades of grass are suspended in mid-air.
+The City commissioned Dane Porter, age 23, of Holt to construct a $50,000 sculpture he named "Lemon Grass" because of the manner in which the blades of grass are suspended in mid-air.

 “Dane is a real rising star on the Michigan art scene.
 I personally love how he combines metal and acrylic and shots of color and movement into his pieces,” said Meegan Holland of the East Lansing Arts Commission.